The Bound-State Beta Decay of the Neutron Revisited: Introduction

 \section{Introduction}

 In Ref.~\cite{Faber:2009ts} the bound-state $\beta^-$--decay of the neutron $n \to {\rm H} + \bar{\nu}_e$, where ${\rm H}$ is hydrogen, has been revised by taking into account the new value of the axial coupling constant $\lambda = - 1.2750(9)$ \cite{Abele:2008zz, Ivanov:2012qe} as well as new effective scalar and tensor weak lepton--nucleon interactions.
-The amplitude of the continuum-state $\beta^-$--decay of the neutron, calculated in the rest frame of the neutron in the non--relativistic approximation for the proton, including radiative corrections by virtual one--$\gamma$, $W$ and $Z$--boson exchanges as well as QCD corrections \cite{Sirlin:1967zza,Sirlin:1974ni,Marciano:1974tv,Sirlin:1977sv,Sirlin:1981ie, Marciano:1985pd,Czarnecki:2004cw,Marciano:2005ec,Czarnecki:2007th}, is given by \cite{Ivanov:2012qe}
+The amplitude of the continuum-state $\beta^-$--decay of the neutron, calculated in the rest frame of the neutron in the non--relativistic approximation for the proton, including radiative corrections by virtual $\gamma$, $W$ and $Z$--boson exchanges as well as QCD corrections \cite{Sirlin:1967zza,Sirlin:1974ni,Marciano:1974tv,Sirlin:1977sv,Sirlin:1981ie, Marciano:1985pd,Czarnecki:2004cw,Marciano:2005ec,Czarnecki:2007th}, is given by \cite{Ivanov:2012qe}

-where the coupling constants $C_j$ and $\bar{C}_j$ for $j = V$, $A$, $S$ and $T$ describe effective weak interactions \cite{Jackson:1957zz,Jackson1957206,Severijns:2006dr}, which may be induced by left--handed and right--handed hadronic and leptonic currents (see also \cite{Ivanov:2012qe}) caused by interactions beyond the Standard model (SM) such as supersymmetric interactions \cite{RamseyMusolf:2006vr} and so on.
-They are related to the coupling constants, analogous to those which were introduced by Herczeg \cite{Herczeg:2001vk}, as follows (see also Eq.~(2) in Appendix G of Ref.~\cite{Ivanov:2012qe})
+where the coupling constants $C_j$ and $\bar{C}_j$ for $j = V$, $A$, $S$ and $T$ describe effective weak interactions \cite{Jackson:1957zz,Jackson1957206,Severijns:2006dr}, which may be induced by left--handed and right--handed hadronic and leptonic currents (see also \cite{Ivanov:2012qe}) caused by interactions beyond the standard model (SM), for example, supersymmetric interactions \cite{RamseyMusolf:2006vr}.
+They are related to the coupling constants, analogous to those which were introduced by Herczeg \cite{Herczeg:2001vk}, as follows (see also Eq.~(2) in Appendix G in Ref.~\cite{Ivanov:2012qe})